 4. Learn Something New

-Most days, the hours are so full of activities that it’s hard to get all your tasks done, much less try to learn something new.
-You might find yourself putting off learning how to crochet, play an instrument, or do a handstand as a result.
+Many days, the hours are so full of activities that it’s hard to finish all your tasks, much less try to learn something new.
+You might find yourself putting off learning how to crochet, play an instrument, or do a handstand.

-Well, now you don’t have to since Thanksgiving Day is wide open and awaiting whatever you dream up.
+Now you don’t have to since Thanksgiving Day is wide open and awaiting whatever you dream up.
 You can finally get past that initial hurdle of learning the basics with a whole day dedicated to the process.
-From there, it’ll be much easier to pick up the activity once again and continue building your skillset.
+From there, picking up the activity again and continuing building your skill set will be much easier.

 5. Adopt a New Pet

-Shelters are teeming with pets in need of homes all throughout the year, but it gets especially bad during the holiday season.
+Shelters are teeming with pets in need of homes throughout the year, but it gets significantly worse during the holiday season.
 Thanksgiving is when the shelters start to see dogs, cats, and even bunnies coming through the doors in droves.

 6. Be Productive

-If all else fails, it definitely doesn’t hurt to turn Thanksgiving Day into a productive one.
+If all else fails, turning Thanksgiving Day into a productive one doesn’t hurt.
 Break out the work tasks, clean up your home, or organize all your stuff to get ahead of your obligations.
 You could even catch up on some much-needed sleep for a few hours before starting all that work.

 No matter what you choose to focus on, you’ll undoubtedly walk away feeling accomplished.
 Your efforts will allow you to feel like you’ve gotten ahead on the Monday after the long holiday weekend.
 You might even have much less to do through the rest of the next week as a result — and who doesn’t love that?